Last Updated on

 What Do I Look For in a Super Automatic Espresso Machine?

 The first thing you want to look for is a machine that makes your life as easy as possible.
 To me, this screams look for an espresso machine that has an automatic cleaning function.
 It’s not a complete replacement for manual cleans, but it makes them less frequent, which is quite nice.
+Getting a decalcifier for your machine is also recommended.

 How the machine works